 - Ears pinned forward on the head

-Loud purring is another warning sign.
-Cats don’t just purr for pleasure, it’s also a way to self-soothe when in pain.
+Cats don’t just purr for pleasure; it’s also a way to self-soothe when in pain.

-A cat in pain will often curl up in a box, or similar enclosed space.
-The cat wants to be left alone until the pain passes.
+A cat in discomfort will often curl up in a box or similar enclosed space as it wants to be left alone until the pain passes.
 Cats feel more secure when enclosed in small, tight spaces.

 This pose helps a cat to retain body heat.
-Check the temperature of the cat and its surroundings while it is awake.
+Check the temperature of the cat and its surroundings while it’s awake.

 If the cat has a safe temperature, consider whether it could be injured.
-The purpose of the fetal position may be to protect parts of the anatomy.
-In the fetal position, a cat cannot be touched on the paws or belly.
+The purpose of the fetal position may be to protect parts of the anatomy, as a cat cannot be touched on the paws or belly in the fetal position.

-When your cat wakes up, watch how it moves.
-If the cat refuses to allow you to touch its paws, injury or discomfort is a possibility.
-This could be something minor, such as a splinter trapped in the paw pad.
+When your cat wakes up, check how well it moves.
+If the cat refuses to allow you to touch its paws, injury or discomfort is possible.
+This could be something minor, such as dry and cracked paw pads.

 If you find no obvious physical problem, it could be feeling vulnerable due to an illness.
-The fetal position helps a cat feel protected.
-The cat feels confident that it will not be disturbed, as all delicate anatomy is protected.
+The fetal position leaves a cat confident that it won’t be disturbed as all delicate anatomy is protected.

 A cat will rarely choose to lie on its stomach when planning a deep sleep.
-A cat that is unwell may be reluctant, or unable, to sleep.
-There are two positions a cat will adopt while on its stomach:
+However, an unwell cat may be reluctant or unable to sleep properly.

 - Paws and tail tucked, head upright